 young people/youth/children’s health, mental health

-Olga Djuric is a Social Worker who has developed a specialisation in the field of grief, loss and bereavement.
+Olga Djuric is an Accredited Mental Health Social Worker who has developed a specialisation in the field of grief, loss and bereavement.
 Olga worked for 19 years Olga in a Palliative Care setting as a Specialist Bereavement Care Social Worker.
 She provides grief and bereavement counseling to a wide variety of people including individuals, couples and families, experiencing a range of psychological difficulties.
 For the last 17 years Olga has run support groups for bereaved widows, widowers, children, and adult children.
 When pursuing quality therapeutic alliance with clients, Olga sees as her primary goal the establishment of rapport and building trust with core-centred attributes of congruency, acceptance and empathy.